Matrixcoffee/track-issue-208/README.md

 $ cd track-issue-208
 $ python3 trackissue208.py --help
 ```
+Run it from cron every day or something.
+Good luck.

 ## Getting help
 If you have questions, contact [@Coffee:matrix.org], or tentatively ask in